Page Contents

 (Monthly Electric Usage / Monthly Peak Sun Hours) x 1000

-Let’s set an example to help you.
 Imagine you’re within the United States, in California.

 California is home to an average of 5.2 peak sun hours per day.
-To calculate this, we need to know our region’s maximum sun hours for the month and not daily. multiply your results by 30 (amount of days within a month).
+To calculate this, we need to know our region’s maximum sun hours for the month and not daily. multiply your results with 30 (amount of days within a month).

 5.2 3 = 156 peak sunlight times in California.

 Let’s now divide the monthly consumption of electricity by your most sunlit hours.
 We know that the Antminer S19 draws 3000 watts If you were to use it for 24 hours, it would require 7,220 Wh (72 kWh) per day.
-To calculate the monthly consumption we divide the 31-day period.
+To calculate the monthly energy consumption, we divide the 31-day period.

 72 times 30 equals 2,160 kWh for a month.